-In Hutt Valley DHB during 1990-2007, while hospital admissions for acute rheumatic fever and rheumatic heart disease fluctuated, rates were lower than the New Zealand average for the majority of this period.
-During 1990-2005, one Hutt Valley child / young person died as the result of rheumatic fever / heart disease.
+In Northland during 1990-2007, while hospital admissions for acute rheumatic fever and rheumatic heart disease fluctuated, rates were generally higher than the New Zealand average.
+During 1990-2005, one Northland child / young person died as the result of rheumatic fever / heart disease.